-I am a former self-help addict (a life examiner), currently on a mission to retrain as a psychologist, on a continuous lookout for easy ways to organize, keep in shape, eat, travel, parent, socialize, love and, most importantly, live.
+I am a former self-help addict (a life examiner), currently on a mission to retrain as a mental health professional, on a continuous lookout for easy ways to organize, keep in shape, eat, travel, parent, socialize, love and, most importantly, live.

 I have come to a point in my life where I want to share what I have learned and tried, in other ways than occasionally bursting out on Facebook or verbalizing to a friend over a cup of coffee.

 I needed order and a platform for my collection of research and experiences that may, hopefully, be useful to others.
 In my private life, I am a prolific writer.
 As Joan Didion famously said: “I don’t know what I think until I write it down” and that would be very true for me.

 So, as people do, I decided to start a blog.
 Choosing Easy seemed like an appropriate title for what I want to convey.

 While I am still learning to define myself in fluid terms that can withstand change, here are a few facts about me that may paint a picture.